Homemade Cherry Pie Filling

 - In a large saucepan, whisk together sugar, water, and cornstarch.
 Bring to a boil over medium heat, stirring often.
 Cook until thickened, about 1-2 minutes.

 - Remove from the heat and stir in cherries and almond extract.
-If it's not red enough, add food coloring if desired.
-Cool to room temperature then use as desired or refrigerate for up to 2 weeks.
-Recipe is not suitable for canning due to the cornstarch.
+If it's not red enough, add food coloring.
+Cool to room temperature then use as desired or refrigerate for up to 5 days.

 The filling will separate when refrigerated.
 Reheat everything back up in a saucepan until smooth again.